 Follow this link for additional information on what constitutes discrimination and harassment, where to report it, how it is handled and other aspects in detail.
+This document is also available in hard copy by contacting 863-2216.

 2.7.4 Drugs in the Workplace